bmcdavid/DotNetStarter/docs/modules.md

 * IWebModule: startup module that implements IHttpModule in DotNetStarter.Web (only for netframework projects).

 ## IStartupModules
-Startup modules will execute a Startup method when either DotNetStarter.ApplicationContext.Startup() is executed or DotNetStarter.ApplicationContext.Default.Locator is accessed.
+Startup modules will execute a Startup method when either the StartupBuilder.Run() is executed or DotNetStarter.ApplicationContext.Default.Locator is accessed.
 This call should be placed early in the application, below are a few possible places to execute:

 * ASP.Net WebApp - use in constructor in the global.asax code class.